 If we come to weeping, we are His cloud full of raindrops.

-And if we come to laughing, we are His lighting in that moment.
+And if we come to laughing, we are His lightning in that moment.

 If we come to anger and battle, it is the reflection of His wrath.